cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.2v0.1
 Agencies SHOULD NOT allow users outside of their organization to access files in shared drives.

-- _Rationale:_ To control access to documents within the organization, agencies should not allow users outside the organization to access files in shared drives.
-Blocking external access to shared drives helps prevent documents shared within the organization from being shared outside the organization without explicit knowledge and approvals.
+- _Rationale:_ To regulate document access within the organization, it is recommended that agencies restrict external users from accessing files on shared drives.
+This policy is aimed at safeguarding internal documents from being distributed outside the organization without explicit consent and approval.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping